 Yes, you read that right.
 Museums.

-We may (admittedly) be a bit biased, but we think museums are simply the best place you could have your first date.
+We may (admittedly) be a bit biased, but we think museums (and art galleries) are simply the best place you could have your first date.
 Museums encourage laughter and awesome conversation, and they’re great places to explore and learn.

 Still don’t believe us?
 Read on to learn why museums are the best first date idea.